Much has been written about Maria Montessori’s Theory of the Four Planes of Development, so I will only give a brief overview here.

 A child has distinct needs during each plane, which means that there is an optimal environment which the parents can provide in which the child can best thrive and develop.
 A simple analogy to these Four Planes are the four distinct phases in the metamorphosis of a butterfly: from an egg, to a caterpillar, to the chrysalis stage, to the mature butterfly.
 In each stage, this creature has different feeding and environmental needs.
 From a Montessori child raising perspective, once parents understand the distinct phases and how to provide the optimal circumstances for a child in each Plane, child raising becomes much more manageable.

-Third Plane: parallels the First Plane.
-Pre-teen to teen can become very self-conscious and withdrawn, or spends time with a few select friends made during the Second Plane.
+Parallels the First Plane.
+A pre-teen to teen can become very self-conscious and withdrawn, or spends time with a few select friends made during the Second Plane.
 A time of physical transition to adulthood.
 Begins seeking adult role models beyond parents.
 Mentally trying to discern her place and role in the impending adult world.
 Important for the child to have strong role models outside the family, but who are deserving of trust by the parents.
 Most recognizable, even by those completely unfamiliar with Montessori thought.

 One of the finer points of the Montessori Four Planes of Development Theory, discussed in another post, concerns the recognition of the transitions that occur from one Plane to the next.